 Given such examples, a critic may urge, it's hard to see how we are here concerned here with evaluation except in a highly deflationary sense that has little bearing on ethics, as opposed simply to a kind of classification.
 But Hursthouse insists to the contrary.
 A good human being is a human being endowed with characteristics that conduce in characteristically human ways to the four ends of survival, reproduction, characteristic enjoyment and freedom from pain and the good functioning of the group.
 And, at the level of character, those characteristics are just the virtues.
 But humans are peculiar as a highly salient characteristic feature of human beings is rationality.
 This makes the evaluation of human conduct a very different ball game than with cheetahs or polar bears.
 Being rational we can elect to assign some feature of our characteristic behaviour no or negative normative weight.
 There nonetheless remains a distinctive and characteristically human way of carrying on: the rational way, which we characteristically regard as good and take ourselves to have reason to pursue (Hursthouse, esp.
 221–222).

 Once this is said, it might be objected, we've more or less left the naturalism behind.
 We don't need anything remotely like ethology to tell us that we should favour ethical views supported by good reasons to those not so supported nor do we need to be any sort of naturalists to believe it.
 And we might legitimately follow Williams in asking if we're concerned with what is distinctively and characteristically human why make such a big deal about rationality.
 Why not the making of fire, having sexual intercourse without regard to season, despoiling the environment and upsetting the balance of nature or killing things for fun (Williams 1972, 73)?
 There's a natural and obvious answer to this, which appeals to widely, shared human commonalities of value.
 Perhaps we can bring this too under the heading of the characteristically human but those humans who may not share these values might fairly retort, So what?
 Aren't they free, for all this quasi-ethological picture tells us, to assign normative weights in their own ways?
 The hallmark distinctive of naturalism, Hursthouse would respond, is the regulatory role of the four ends (Hursthouse 1999, 224–226).
 But these too seem to be decidedly up for grabs when she acknowledges that nothing in particular need follow from her view about the ethical status of, say, celibates and homosexuals who don't concern themselves with reproductive activity (Hursthouse 1999, 215).
 Or when she argues apropos of vegetarianism that we “act as we should when we refuse to eat meat”, a form of abstention that seems to draw its rationale from a form of ethical concern whose scope extends far beyond the human social group.
 Here she tells us that eating meat is intemperate and that it counts as intemperate because it is greedy and self-indulgent (Hursthouse 1999, 227-228).
 But why, our objector may persist, should we say of someone lean and healthy who eats both meat and other foods in great moderation that they are greedy?
 Or of someone who takes characteristically human enjoyment from the eating a simple meal of meat and potatoes that they are self-indulgent?
 Very plausibly we should not unless we take it that the welfare of nonhuman animals is an end with its own normative significance.
-Hursthouse does seek to show that appeal to the role of the four ends can do real constraining work by urging that it can plausibly delivers the conclusion that impersonal benevolence as favoured in the work of utilitarians such as Peter Singer is a virtue because it is apt to come into conflict with two of the four ends, the continuance of the species and the good functioning of the social group (Hursthouse 1999, 224–226).
+Hursthouse does seek to show that appeal to the role of the four ends can do real constraining work by urging that it can plausibly deliver the conclusion that impersonal benevolence as favoured in the work of utilitarians such as Peter Singer is not a virtue because it is apt to come into conflict with two of the four ends, the continuance of the species and the good functioning of the social group (Hursthouse 1999, 224–226).
 But it's unclear that this example cuts much dialectical ice.
 Absent a much richer diet of illustrations, a reader friendly to Singer's position might simply take its force as pushing the other way, as evidence that the set of ends Hursthouse privileges is just too narrow.

 Finally I turn to Judith Jarvis Thomson.
 Thomson follows Geach in her rejection of the view (which she associates in particular with Moore) that “goodness” names a property of good things, which are accordingly susceptible to more or less unrestricted ranking by the “betterness” relation.
 “Good”, Geach insists, is an attributive, not a predicative adjective (Geach 1956).
 To illustrate briefly: “brown” is predicative as “Hector is a brown mouse” analyses straightforwardly as “Hector is a mouse and he is brown”; “enormous” is attributive as “Hector is an enormous mouse” does not analyse as “Hector is a mouse and he is enormous.”
 An enormous mouse may still be quite a tiny mammal.
 Thomson departs from Geach in preferring to say that goodness is always goodness in a way (Thomson 1996, 128–130; 1997, 275–276; 2001, 17–19).
 But the way need not always be understood as relativization to a particular substantive as we see from examples such as “good for use in making cheesecake” or “good for Alfred” (Thomson 1997, 278).
 Because all goodness is goodness in a way, it is a nonsense to see all cases of it as connected by a straightforward ranking relation.
 St Francis was good in one way.
 Chocolate is good in another.
 But it would just be silly to ask which is better (Thomson 2001, 17–19).